-When changing the membrane cap, it usually takes two hours for the readings to stabilize before calibration is possible.
-On occasions this may be as long as 24 hours.
+When changing the membrane cap, it usually takes an hour for the readings to stabilize before calibration is possible.

 3.1.5.3 Storage

 To store the sensor the membrane cap is unscrewed.
 Membrane cap and electrode finger are rinsed in clean water and dried in a place free of dust.
 The dry membrane cap is then loosely screwed onto the electrode shaft to protect the electrode finger.
 The membrane must not rest against the electrode finger.
 When putting the sensor back into use after storage, the electrode tip must be cleaned with the abrasive paper, as in section 3.1.5.1, and a new membrane cap must be used.
 Used membrane caps which have been in operation for at least 1 day can not be stored and reused.